- Dress Apparel

 The IUP Co-op Store holds a major buyback at the end of each Fall and Spring semester.

-At The IUP Co-op Store, we pay up to 50% of the textbook purchase price, up to the quantity we need, for books being used here at IUP for the upcoming semester.
+At The IUP Co-op Store, we pay you the most cash for books being used here at IUP for the upcoming semester.

 There are several factors used to determine how much cash you can get back for your used textbooks, including:

 Course Materials Orders: If an instructor has requested your textbook for next term, then the value increases.
-Books falling into this category may be worth up to 50% of the original purchase price.
 Generally speaking, textbooks will be purchased until we reach our needed quantity for the next semester.

 Overstocks and Current Editions Not Being Used on Campus: If we have reached our limit on a particular title for next term, or if your book has not been ordered by a professor for the next semester and is a current edition, we may still purchase it.
 The cash back you will receive is based on various criteria, most notably the national demand for the book and the needs of other bookstores nationwide.